Dream of the Month (February 2000)

 Identifying Characteristics: Elevators frequently reflect our subjective sense of control over current events.

 Misfortune with elevators reflects a sense that what we ‘ask for’ will bring about changes over which we have less control than we’d like.
 The ‘upward’ elevator nightmare usually comes when things are going well for the dreamer – and this makes it harder to understand why ‘bad dreams’ happen during good times.
 But sudden good fortune that brings life-changing circumstances commonly triggers this nightmare.
 The dream is not an indicator of doing the wrong thing; rather it seems to arise from a mixture of tensions.
-When we’re lucky, we don’t take seriously the strain placed on us by new situations, exposure and responsibility.
+When we're lucky, we do not take seriously the strain placed on us by new situations, exposure and responsibility.
 We have more variables to consider, more people depending on us, and inside us the expectations we set for ourselves are moved upward to an astonishing degree.
 Skyrocketing expectations, a personality that prefers to control details, and progress that thrusts you into the very things you want most is a recipe for this dream.
 Time, familiarity and confidence usually bring our expectations of perfection and inner criticism to a more livable level.
 The criteria you set for success and satisfaction should be moved up incrementally and adjusted as you learn what works and what makes you truly happy.
 Be generous with yourself and pardon any mistakes that are part of your learning curve in new situations.
-If you’re willing to sacrifice the myth of instant perfection, you’ll get to have the reality of lasting success.
+If you are willing to sacrifice the myth of instant perfection, you will get to have the reality of lasting success.